Finnish Armoured Trains 1918 - 1940

 June of 1921 Inspector of Artillery (General Nenonen) introduced new organisation for armoured trains.
 According it crew of each armoured train was to contain 4 officers + 21 NCO + 55 enlisted men.
 The increased number of officers and high number of NCO might be linked to problems that Army was experiencing in training crew of armoured trains at that time and a possible try of fixing the problems with increasing the number of non-coms.

-Once the armoured trains were transferred to Civil Guard year 1926 GHQ of Civil Guards decided to issue them to Viipurin Suojeluskunta (Civil Guard in city of Viipuri/Wiborg), which had already prepared for this by establishing itself new unit called Panssarijuna and moottoriosasto (Armoured Train and Motor Unit).
-This unit soon renamed simply as Panssarijuna osasto (Armoured Train Unit) trained crews for the armoured trains until World War 2.
-It started accepting volunteers to its ranks in November of 1925.
+Once the armoured trains were transferred to Civil Guard om year 1926, General Headquarters of Civil Guards decided to issue them to Viipurin Suojeluskunta (Civil Guard in city of Viipuri/Wiborg), which had already prepared for this by establishing itself new unit called Panssarijuna and moottoriosasto (Armoured Train and Motor Unit).
+This unit later renamed simply as Panssarijuna osasto (Armoured Train Unit) trained crews for the armoured trains until World War 2.
+It started accepting volunteers to its ranks starting November of 1925.
 It seems that the members of Viipuri Civil Guard were rather enthusiastic about possibility of getting trained as crew-members of armoured trains.
-While at end of 1925 the unit had only 30 men, just year later it had already 77 men and by end of year 1928 the number of its men had increased to 112.
-The transfer from Army to Civil Guard seems to have reflected well when it comes to capabilities of their crews.
-General Wetzer had reported in early 1920ís that their training was in poor level and especially results of their shooting tests (done with weaponry of the armoured train with train moving) were at alarmingly poor level.
+While at end of 1925 the unit had only 30 men, just year later it had already 77 men and by end of year 1928 the number of its men had climbed to 112.
+The transfer from Army to Civil Guard also seems to have reflected well when it comes to capabilities of their crews.
+General Wetzer had reported in early 1920ís that crew training for armoured trains was in poor and especially results of their shooting tests (done with weapons of the armoured train with train was moving) were at alarmingly poor.
 But that had been with the Army.
-In just a few years Civil Guard trained crews achieved much higher level of training and their shooting results proved considerably better.
+In just a few years Civil Guard trained crews achieved much higher level of training and their shooting results in similar tests proved considerably better.

 However, both of the armoured trains continued to be in such a poor shape, that using them was slowly becoming basically impossible and due to negative attitudes among senior officers financing their repairs was uncertain.
-The salvation for this came in form of Colonel Huuri (head of Defence Ministry Ordnance Department in those days), who considered armoured trains still useful in early part of the war and who after noting their poor condition took getting them repaired as his task in year 1928.
-When Technical Department responsible for armoured trains did not have finances needed for the repairs he even arranged that the trains were transferred to Ordnance Department, which then took care that they went through the extensive repairs needed.
+The salvation for this came in form of Colonel Huuri (Head of Defence Ministry's Ordnance Department in those days), who considered armoured trains still useful for early part of the war and who after noting their poor condition took getting them repaired as his task in year 1928.
+When Technical Department responsible for armoured trains did not have finances needed for the repairs, he even arranged that the trains were transferred to Ordnance Department, which then took care that they received extensive repairs.